PreXident/Replayer/README.txt

 Colonial nations existing on game start should be displayed correctly Encoding of input files changed to LATIN-1, so Osel etc should be displayed correctly Province information is reset on loading a save
+Added feature to display subjects (colonials, protectorates, vassals) as part of their overlords; set property subjects.as.overlord=true (thx to Toa Kraka for suggestion)

 1.3
 Fixed replaced_path, so games converted from CK2 actually work